iamcybher808/iamcybher808/README.md

 Currently, I am a Security Analyst that focuses on spotting Phishing attacks.

 ## Objective
-I am career changer, I use to focus on health and the human body.
+I am career changer, I used to focus on health and the human body.
 Now, I am passionate about computers and helping companies maintain a healthy state.
 I am eager to transition in this field, specifically aiming to join a team as a Threat Hunter or Detection Engineer.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]